“It is full of happy vulgarity, good gags and storytelling and, above all, a cast of crazy characters whom you cannot help liking”

 But their long memories and smart-arse streak mean it’s not just the birds sticking their beaks where they’re not welcome.

 Old secrets are dug from their burrows and fledgling rivalries begin to take flight – it might all fall apart if it wasn’t for the fierce love that holds this bunch together.

 Families are like seasons: you don’t get to pick them, and when they show up you best be ready.

-Directed by Isaac Drandic and featuring a stellar cast including Tammy Anderson, Trevor Jamieson and Luke Carroll, this national tour of the original acclaimed production is raucous and rowdy celebration of tradition and the bonds that unite us.
+Directed by Isaac Drandic and featuring a stellar cast including Trevor Jamieson, Lisa Maza, James Slee, and Nazaree Dickerson, this national tour of the original acclaimed production is raucous and rowdy celebration of tradition and the bonds that unite us.